 Wherever and whenever a vacuum needs to be created, it is essential to ensure its integrity (i.e. the “tightness” of the system), if not then time is squandered, and effort is pointlessly spent trying to create a vacuum in an “open system” which could never support a vacuum in the first place.

 The only credible method for vacuum leak detection smaller than 1x10-6 mbar*l/s is with a helium leak detector of which there are four methods: the integral (sample under pressure) method requires the chamber to be placed inside a gas-proof unit--not always a possibility--and either internal or externally pressurised.
 Whereas in the local (sample under vacuum) method the chamber is either internally pressurised with helium or internally evacuated, with helium generously sprayed onto the surface of the chamber at likely leak prone points.
-In all four tests, helium enters the leak detector via possible leak points and is passed to the spectrometer for analysing.
+In all four different test methods, helium enters the leak detector via possible leak points and is passed to the spectrometer for analysing.

 Vacuum insulated glazing is an emerging technology in the field of energy efficient buildings, aimed at meeting the severe thermal performance requirements of net-zero energy windows.
 This is achieved by creating (and maintaining) a vacuum between panes of glass, (so that no gas/air enters this void).
 This maximises thermal efficiency and sound insulation.